afoote31/afoote31.github.io/_posts/2026-01-06-Deacon-Jones.md

 ---
 layout: distill
-title: Where Does Myles Garrett's Season Stack Against All Time Great Sack Seasons?
+title: Myles Garrett Broke the Single Season Sack Record.
+So?
-description: With Myles Garrett breaking the official sack record, I wanted to explore how it compares to other all time great pass rushers.
+description: With Myles Garrett breaking the official single season sack record, I explore how it compares to other all time great pass rush seasons.
 tags:
 giscus_comments: true
 date: 2026-1-06